 He then sentenced Oliver Plunkett to be executed at Tyburn by hanging, drawing and quartering.
 Oliver responded with “Deo Gratias” in a loud and vigorous voice.
 This trial was considered to bring the English Bar into disgrace.

-Oliver’s remains were gathered and put into 2 tin boxes which were then removed to St Giles Anglican church and interred besides the graves of five Jesuits who had been martyred earlier.
+Oliver’s remains were gathered and put into 2 tin boxes which were then removed to St Giles Anglican church and interred beside the graves of five Jesuits who had been martyred earlier.

 Saint Oliver Plunkett